Achievable logoAchievable logo

 y=(x+1)(x3−2)

-by fully expanding and then using the power rule on each individual term.
+by fully expanding and then using the power rule on each term.
+That gave

-The formula to differentiate the product of two functions f(x) and g(x) is:
+The formula for differentiating the product of two functions f(x) and g(x) is:

 Product rule: